 Completing the Circle

 funding to develop holistic,

 Stronger relationships between physicians, within and across specialties, result in better transitions of care, improving outcomes and creating a better care experience for patients.

 Best Practice Success Stories

-Each year, 7.75 percent of Medicare payments are at risk based on performance in the Centers for Medicare & Medicaid Services (CMS) reimbursement programs.
+Providing customers with the highest quality care is a top priority for Avera.
+In addition to positive patient outcomes, quality outcomes are tied directly to the financial performance of the health system.
+Nearly 8 percent of Medicare payments are at risk based on performance in the Centers for Medicare & Medicaid Services (CMS) reimbursement programs.
 These programs drive system quality strategy and include preventing patient harm and unnecessary readmissions.

+The quality strategy emphasizes a system approach to opportunities that impact not only quality of patient care but also coding, documentation, and cost of care.
 Advanced analytics are being incorporated to validate the scope of the problem followed by performance improvement efforts at a system level.
-These projects have included transfusion reduction, pneumonia, sepsis, discharge disposition, inpatient colon surgery, surgical site infection, and the relationship of OB inductions to C-section rates.
+These projects have included transfusion reduction, pneumonia, sepsis, discharge disposition, inpatient colon surgery, surgical site infection, C. difficile prevention, length of stay, Entereg utilization and ongoing sepsis mortality reduction.

 For a complete report on Quality Measures, go to www.Avera.org/quality